PharrellWANG/react-boilerplate/README.md

 ### How to add sub-domain and deploy to github pages

-1. Change the public path in the following places:
+1. Change the public path `/react-boilerplate/` (it should be your project name) in the following places:

     1. server/index.js
     2. webpack.prod.babel.js